-Net OPEB Liability, Significant Assumptions, and Discount Rate (Continued)
+Net OPEB Liability, Significant Assumptions, and Discount Rate (continued)

-expected future real rates of return by the target asset allocation percentage and then adding expected inflation.
-The assumption is intended to be a long-term assumption and is not expected to change absent a significant change in the asset allocation, a change in the inflation assumption, or a fundamental change in the market that alters expected returns in future years.
+change absent a significant change in the asset allocation, a change in the inflation assumption, or a fundamental change in the market that alters expected returns in future years.

 The long-term expected rate of return on the OPEB plan investments is determined based on the allocation of assets by asset class and by the mean and variance of real returns.
 The target asset allocation and best estimates of expected geometric real rates of return for each major asset class is summarized below: